weiganghuang/holops-1803/task3.md

     [edit]
     ```

-    Perform a commit dry-run to see the correct `no` cli:
+    Perform a commit dry-run to see the correct `no interface ...` cli:

     ```
     admin@ncs% commit dry-run outformat native